rails/rails/guides/source/getting_started.md

 <%= link_to "New Article", new_article_path %>
 ```

 To finish up, we will add a select box to the forms, and let the user select the status when they create a new article or post a new comment.
-Rather than repeat the literal list of statuses, we can make the code even DRYer and more expressive, by referencing `Visible::VALID_STATUSES`.
 We can also specify the default status as `public`.
 In `app/views/articles/_form.html.erb`, we can add:

 ```html+erb
 <div>